How to Grow Zephyranthes Plants

 Gardener's HQ Guide to Growing Rain Lily, Magic lily and Zephyr lily

-Zephyranthes are hardy bulbs that range from 5 cm to 30 cm in height; this makes them great for using in rock gardens.
+Zephyranthes are hardy bulbs that range from 5 cm to 30 cm (2 to 12 inches) in height; this makes them great for using in rock gardens.

 When in bloom, plants carry pink, red, white, or yellow funnel shaped flowers.